 When submitting a new course at the college level, department heads should submit the following documents:

 - A COH Request for New Course Form signed by the department head.

 - A course syllabus:

 For UA Online courses, please download and refer to the Syllabus Inventory for UA Online Courses to build your syllabus.
-For the Course and University Policies section in this checklist, please use the required language outlined in this template.

 Proposals for modified courses: